 Recently, I joined forces with Abe Awasthi, Senior Manager at Deloitte, for the webinar “Sales forecasting fundamentals,” hosted by the Sales Management Association, the first in a three-part series on sales force effectiveness.
 In the session, we walk through some recommended best practices for sales forecasting and discuss some roles that predictive analytics and machine learning are starting to play in the sales forecasting process.
 As Abe describes, there is more disruption today than at any other time in modern history; intelligent companies are figuring out how to disrupt themselves before someone new comes in and does it to them.

 Sales forecasting, which Abe defines as “a measure of how the market will respond to your go-to-market efforts,” is a dynamic exercise that adds value across your organization.
-For example: finance relies on your forecasts to develop budgets for capacity plans and hiring.
+For example: finance relies on your forecasts to develop budgets for sales capacity planning and hiring.
 Production uses your sales forecasts to plan their cycles.
 Your forecasts help sales ops with territory and quote planning, supply chain with material purchases and production capacity, and sales strategy with channel and partner strategies.

 These are only a few examples.
 The key insight here is that at many companies, these processes stay disconnected, and that disconnection can produce adverse business outcomes.
 If information from your sales forecast isn’t shared, for example, product marketing may create demand plans that don’t align with sales quotas or sales attainment levels.
 This leaves you with too much inventory, or too little inventory, or inaccurate sales targets—all mistakes that hurt your bottom line.
 Committing to regular, quality sales forecasting can help avoid them.